EVS Snapshot

 What Is EVS Snapshot?

-EVS allows you to create snapshots for disks on the management console or by making API calls.
-An EVS snapshot is a complete copy or image of the disk data at a specific time point.
-As a major disaster recovery (DR) approach, you can use a snapshot to completely restore the data to the time point when the snapshot was created.
+An EVS snapshot is a complete copy or image of the disk data at a specific point in time.
+Snapshots can be used as a disaster recovery (DR) approach, and you can use snapshots to fully restore data to the time when the snapshot was taken.
+You can create snapshots for disks on the console or via the API.

 EVS snapshots are sometimes referred to as snapshots in this document.